Why I don’t care what you think of my writing

 Photo by Green Chameleonon Unsplash

-I don’t care.
-I don’t care what you think about my writing.
-I am reflecting on my experiences and learning, and it’s not anything you need to know.
-Why, because I don’t write for you.
-I write for myself.
+I write solely for myself, engaging in a dialogue with my own thoughts.
 I am having a conversation with myself.
 You are most welcome to listen in.
-And maybe it will speak to you.
+And maybe it will resonate.
 But I am not writing with that in mind.
-Your judgments and critique are less important to me, even though I am striving to improve on how I express myself.
+Your judgments and critique are less important to me, even though I aim to enhance my self-expression.

-What sums it up perfectly is what a friend of mine shared when he said, I speak in order to listen to what I need to hear.
+A friend once aptly put it, ‘I speak in order to listen to what I need to hear’.
 My writing does that.
 It is what I need to listen to.
 It is what I need to hear.

 I speak in order to listen to what I need to hear.

 Voicing my thoughts is getting them out of my head and mind.
 It is giving them a life independent of me.
 Sometimes, this creates understanding and meaning.
 And sometimes, it invites connection.
+By committing my experiences to paper and expressing what shows up, I am allowing new possibilities to emerge, feeling into experiences that might not have an explanation.